PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

 #### 1.2.3 Check the system environment

 Confirm that Python and pip are 64bit, and the processor architecture is x86_64 (or x64, Intel 64, AMD64) architecture.
-Currently PaddlePaddle does not support arm64 architecture, except mac M1 .
+Currently PaddlePaddle does not support arm64 architecture, except mac M1.
+PaddlePaddle already supports Mac M1 .
 The first line below print "64bit", the second line prints "x86_64 (or x64, AMD64)."

 ```